 - In a small bowl, whisk together the flour, baking soda, and salt.
 Set aside.

-- For the filling, in a medium saucepan, whisk together the milk, sugar and flour until blended.
+- In a medium saucepan, whisk together the milk, sugar and flour until blended.
 Bring to a boil over medium heat and cook for about 5 minutes or until thickened and bubbly.
 Remove from the heat.
-Stir in remaining 2 cups coconut, almonds, and vanilla.
+Stir in remaining 2 cups toasted coconut, almonds, and vanilla.
 Allow it to cool until room temperature.

-- To assemble, cut a hole out of each cupcake middle, being careful not to cut all the way through.
+- Cut a hole out of each cupcake middle, being careful not to cut all the way through.
 Fill it with the coconut-almond mixture and top with some of the cake you just cut out.
 Frost to cover the hole and garnish with toasted coconut.